vmware-archive/kubeless/docs/implementing-new-runtime.md

 ## 5. Add examples

 In order to demonstrate the usage of the new runtime it will be necessary to add at least three different examples:
- - GET Example: A simple example in which the function returns a "hello world" string or similar
+ - GET Example: A simple example in which the function returns a "hello world" string or similar.
- - POST Example: Another example in which the function reads the received input and returns a response
+ - POST Example: Another example in which the function reads the received input and returns a response.
  - Deps Example: In this example the runtime should load an external library (installed via the build process) and produce a response.

  The examples should be added to the folder `examples/<language_id>/` and should be added as well to the Makefile present in `examples/Makefile`.
 Note that the target should be `get-<language_id>`, `post-<language_id>` and `get-<language_id>-deps` for three examples above.

 ## 6. Add tests

 For each new runtime, there should be integration tests that deploys the three examples above and check that the function is successfully deployed and that the output of the function is the expected one.
-For doing so add the counterpart `get-<language_id>-verify`, `post-<language_id>-verify` and `get-<language_id>-deps-verify` in the `examples/Makefile` and enable them in the script `test/integration-tests.bats`:
+For doing so add the counterpart `get-<language_id>-verify`, `post-<language_id>-verify` and `get-<language_id>-deps-verify` in the `examples/Makefile` and enable the execution of these tests in the script `test/integration-tests.bats`:

 ```patch
 ...